 - With the epic owner of a related epic (who might have time budget available to work on it),

-- With your cell (which could allocate some non-billed time, depending on its priorities),
+- With your cell (which could allocate some non-billable time, depending on its priorities),

 - On the forum if this is meant to be a larger initiative.